ktoso/rx-wiki/What's-different-in-2.0.md

 The `io.reactivex.subjects.AsyncSubject`, `io.reactivex.subjects.BehaviorSubject`, `io.reactivex.subjects.PublishSubject`, `io.reactivex.subjects.ReplaySubject` and `io.reactivex.subjects.UnicastSubject` in 2.x don't support backpressure (as part of the 2.x `Observable` family).

 The `io.reactivex.processors.AsyncProcessor`, `io.reactivex.processors.BehaviorProcessor`, `io.reactivex.processors.PublishProcessor`, `io.reactivex.processors.ReplayProcessor` and `io.reactivex.processors.UnicastProcessor` are backpressure-aware.
-The `BehaviorProcessor` and `ReplayProcessor` don't coordinate requests (use `Flowable.publish()` for that) of their downstream subscribers and will signal them `MissingBackpressureException` if the downstream can't keep up.
+The `BehaviorProcessor` and `PublishProcessor` don't coordinate requests (use `Flowable.publish()` for that) of their downstream subscribers and will signal them `MissingBackpressureException` if the downstream can't keep up.
 The other `XProcessor` types honor backpressure of their downstream subscribers but otherwise, when subscribed to a source (optional), they consume it in an unbounded manner (requesting `Long.MAX_VALUE`).

 # Other classes